-Unlike some cities, Mechanicville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mechanicville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mechanicville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mechanicville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mechanicville who work in office and administrative support (21.12%), sales jobs (8.68%), and food service (8.42%).

 Also of interest is that Mechanicville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Mechanicville who are college-educated is close to the national average for all communities of 21.84%: 20.62% of the adults in Mechanicville have a bachelor's degree or advanced degree.
+In terms of college education, Mechanicville is nearly on par with the US average for all cities of 21.84%: 20.62% of adults 25 and older in Mechanicville have a bachelor's degree or advanced degree.

 The per capita income in Mechanicville in 2010 was $25,805, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $103,220 for a family of four.
 However, Mechanicville contains both very wealthy and poor people as well.